 But fewer than 200 measles cases and no deaths in a population of 320,000,000 people (40,000,000 people in California alone) does NOT constitute a danger to everyone, or even a credible potential threat to the public that warrants taking away peoples’ Constitutional rights.

 To believe such is irrational, paranoid thinking.

-Of course, if ebola or smallpox were the issue, level B would be required because these diseases truly are virulent, always lethal without treatment, and clearly a “direct danger to everyone.”
-Such an outbreak may even need level A, depending on the circumstances.
-But measles is nowhere near level A or B.
+Of course, if ebola or smallpox were the issue, level B would be required because these diseases truly are extremely virulent, always lethal without treatment, and clearly a “direct danger to everyone.”
+Such an outbreak may even require intervention at the federal level (Level A), depending on the circumstances.
+But like chicken pox or scarlet fever, measles has always been considered a relatively mild, childhood illness in the U.S. that has never warranted curtailing civil or religious rights at level A or B.